 I want to work during my first year.
 Is that permitted?

 The Moritz College of Law has a long-standing policy that states that first-year students may not work.
 The first year of law school is very different from undergraduate school or holding a job, as the demands of the curriculum are inconsistent with outside employment.
 The American Bar Association, American Association of Law Schools, and the League of Ohio Law Schools impose a 20-hour maximum on the number of hours a second- or third-year student may work in a week.
+You can meet with the Dean of Student Affairs to ask about working as a 1L.

 Can I get football tickets?